-Welders and other workers were likely exposed over the years, increasing the risk of developing mesothelioma and other Mesothelioma Cancer.
-Much of the asbestos is still in place, and may continue to be a hazard for workers.
+Because asbestos was widely used in piping and insulation in various industrial areas, welders and other workers were likely exposed over the years, increasing the risk of developing mesothelioma and other related cancers.
+Much of the asbestos originally installed is still in place, and may continue to be a hazard for workers.

 A study published in the American Journal of Industrial Medicine identified welding among the high-risk occupations in terms of asbestos exposure.